![]() |

 rosewood.
 His manufacturing process

-layers placed at right angles to strengthen the laminate.
+layers arranged at right angles to strengthen the laminate.
 The laminated rosewood was then steam heated

 in a metal "caul," or mold, which created the desired curved